MGross21/mujoco-toolbox/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Bug Fix
 - [ ] Documentation Update

-### Simulation Context
+### Context
-- Which Mujoco environment or wrapper are you modifying?
-- What specific simulation aspect does this change impact?
+- What is the motivation behind the change?
 ### Description
 Provide details about:
 - The motivation behind this change